 Create a terracotta Christmas tree with your old flower pots.
 This is a wonderful project for the kids!
 Display it indoors or outdoors.

 Bowls and buckets of pinecones add a wintry touch to just about any theme.
 Add a few sprigs of greenery to the bowl to make it more festive.
-You can even paint the pinecones, add glitter, and more.
+You can even paint the pinecones, add glitter, or make scented pinecones.

 Don’t forget to add a magic Santa key to your door so Santa (and his elves if your kids are into Elf on a Shelf) can get in without a hitch!